-Net sales constitute gross sales net of estimated returns.
+Net sales constitute gross sales net of actual and estimated returns and deductions for promotions.
 Net sales include our in-store sales and our ecommerce sales, which includes ecommerce shipping revenue.
-Information in this report with respect to comparable store sales includes our ecommerce sales.
-Ecommerce sales were 3.1% and 1.8% of total net sales for the three months ended May 1, 2010 and May 2, 2009.
+Ecommerce sales were 2.9% and 1.6% of total net sales for the three months ended July 31, 2010 and August 1, 2009 and 3.0% and 1.8% of total net sales for the six months ended July 31, 2010 and August 1, 2009.
 Sales of gift cards are deferred and recognized when gift cards are redeemed.
 The amount of the gift card liability is determined taking into account our estimate of the portion of gift cards that will not be redeemed or recovered ("gift card breakage").
 Gift card breakage is recognized as revenue after 24 months, at which time the likelihood of redemption is considered remote based on our historical redemption data.

 We report "comparable store sales" based on net sales beginning on the first anniversary of the first day of operation of a new store.
 Our comparable store sales also include our ecommerce sales.
 Changes in our comparable store sales between two periods are based on net sales of stores which were in operation during both of the two periods being compared and, if a store is included in the calculation of comparable store sales for only a portion of one of the two periods being compared, then that store is included in the calculation for only the comparable portion of the other period.
-Any changes in square footage of an existing comparable store, including remodels, does not eliminate that store from inclusion in the calculation of comparable store sales.
+Any change in square footage of an existing comparable store, including remodels, does not eliminate that store from inclusion in the calculation of comparable store sales.
 There may be variations in the way in which some of our competitors and other retailers calculate comparable or same store sales.
 As a result, data herein regarding our comparable store sales may not be comparable to similar data made available by our competitors or other retailers.

 Cost of goods sold consists of branded merchandise costs and our private label merchandise including design, sourcing, importing and inbound freight costs.
-Our cost of goods sold also includes shrinkage, certain promotional costs and buying, occupancy and distribution and warehousing costs.
+Our cost of goods sold also includes shrinkage, certain promotional costs and buying, occupancy, distribution and warehousing costs.
 This may not be comparable to the way in which our competitors or other retailers compute their cost of goods sold.
-We receive insignificant amounts of cash consideration from vendors, which have been recorded as a reduction of cost of goods sold if the inventory has sold, as a reduction of the carrying value of the inventory if the inventory is still on hand, or a reduction of selling, general and administrative expense if the amounts are reimbursements of specific, incremental and identifiable costs of selling the vendors' products.
+We receive immaterial amounts of cash consideration from vendors, which have been recorded as a reduction of cost of goods sold if the inventory has sold, as a reduction of the carrying value of the inventory if the inventory is still on hand, or a reduction of selling, general and administrative expense if the amounts are reimbursements of specific, incremental and identifiable costs of selling the vendors' products.

-With respect to the freight component of our ecommerce sales, we arrange and pay the freight for our customers and bill them for this service, unless our customers have their product shipped to one of our stores or we have promotions to our customers for free shipping, in which case we do not bill our customers.
+With respect to the freight component of our ecommerce sales, we arrange and pay the freight for our customers and bill them for this service, unless our customers have their product shipped to one of our stores or we have free shipping promotions to our customers, in which case we do not bill our customers.
 Such amounts billed are included in net sales and the related freight cost is charged to cost of goods sold.